cran/optimLanduse/README.md

-Supplement to the manuscript MEE-22-04-344
+optimLanduse - Robust Land-cover Optimization
 ================

 - <a href="#1-introduction" id="toc-1-introduction">1 Introduction</a>
 - <a href="#2-detailed-description-of-the-functions-in--and-outputs"
   id="toc-2-detailed-description-of-the-functions-in--and-outputs">2
   Detailed Description of the Functions’ In- and Outputs</a>
   - <a href="#21-initialization-and-input"
     id="toc-21-initialization-and-input">2.1 Initialization and Input</a>
   - <a href="#22-solver-and-list-with-results"
     id="toc-22-solver-and-list-with-results">2.2 Solver and List with
     results</a>
   - <a href="#23-post-processing" id="toc-23-post-processing">2.3
     Post-Processing</a>
 - <a href="#3-example-application" id="toc-3-example-application">3
   Example Application</a>
 - <a href="#4-batch-application-and-sensitivity-analysis"
   id="toc-4-batch-application-and-sensitivity-analysis">4 Batch
   Application and Sensitivity Analysis</a>
   - <a href="#41-solving-for-multiple-uncertainty-values"
     id="toc-41-solving-for-multiple-uncertainty-values">4.1 Solving for
     Multiple Uncertainty Values</a>
   - <a
     href="#42-selecting-specific-indicator-bundles---investigating-the-indicators-sensitivities"
     id="toc-42-selecting-specific-indicator-bundles---investigating-the-indicators-sensitivities">4.2
     Selecting Specific Indicator Bundles - Investigating the Indicator’s Sensitivities</a>
     - <a href="#421-socio-economic" id="toc-421-socio-economic">4.2.1
       Socio-economic</a>
     - <a href="#422-ecological" id="toc-422-ecological">4.2.2 Ecological</a>
     - <a href="#423-immediate-economic-success"
       id="toc-423-immediate-economic-success">4.2.3 Immediate Economic
       Success</a>
   - <a href="#43-pay-off-matrix" id="toc-43-pay-off-matrix">4.3 Pay-Off
     Matrix</a>
   - <a href="#44-the-use-of-fixdistance"
     id="toc-44-the-use-of-fixdistance">4.4 The Use of
     <em>fixDistance</em></a>
 - <a href="#5-suggested-citation" id="toc-5-suggested-citation">5
   Suggested citation</a>
 - <a href="#6-literature" id="toc-6-literature">6 Literature</a>

 [![](https://www.r-pkg.org/badges/version/optimLanduse)](https://cran.r-project.org/package=optimLanduse)
 [![](http://cranlogs.r-pkg.org/badges/grand-total/optimLanduse?color=green)](https://cran.r-project.org/package=optimLanduse)